British Columbia, Native group look to spur LNG development

-CALGARY, Alberta The government of British Columbia and the Haisla First Nation said on Friday they had reached a deal that will see the aboriginal group lead development of what could be a third liquefied natural gas export facility near the port of Kitimat.
+CALGARY, Alberta, Sept 14 The government of British Columbia and the Haisla First Nation said on Friday they had reached a deal that will see the aboriginal group lead development of what could be a third liquefied natural gas export facility near the port of Kitimat.

 Under the agreement, the province will free up land on the west side of the Douglas Channel that the Haisla will lease or buy in order to attract an industry partner looking to develop a gas-liquefaction plant and export terminal.

-The site is just north of the planned Kitimat LNG plant backed by Apache Corp (APA.N), Encana Corp (ECA.TO) and EOG Resources Inc (EOG.N).
+The site is just north of the planned Kitimat LNG plant backed by Apache Corp, Encana Corp and EOG Resources Inc.

 "This gives the Haisla and associated projects the certainty needed for the LNG proposals and other projects coming forward for our territory," Ellis Ross, Chief Councillor of the Haisla Nation, said in a statement.